Back to The Triumph

 • remain in the unchanging faith

-• remain with and true Mass
+• remain with and the true Mass

 • refuse false obedience to usurped